zlKxrsan/MangaTranslator/README.md

     docker-compose up --build -d
     ```

-4. Once the containers are running, open your browser and visit:
+4. Once the containers are running, open your browser and visit (the first request will download the models and may take 1 minute):
    [http://127.0.0.1:5173/](http://127.0.0.1:5173/)

 5. Start translating your Webtoon/comic pages! 😊

+---

+## 💭 Future Plans

+I experimented with training a model specifically for Manga/Manhwa OCR, but due to limited resources, the results were less accurate than expected.
+The codebase has been designed to potentially support future OCR models to improve the project.
+Same goes for future translation models to offer more language-support.

 ---